 To begin with, it comes with the about the same level of performance as previously mentioned models.
 With 1 big exception.
 It packs a whole 512 GB of PCIe NVMe SSD.
 That surpasses any hard drive requirements for Revit by a big margin.

 The screen on this baby is leaving me with some mixed feelings.
 It’s great to have a 4K screen, even if Revit can’t fully take advantage of it.
 At the same time, touchscreen surface and an IPS panel seem to fully round out the package.
 On the other hand, when measured, the screen is rather underwhelming, especially when compared to other ZenBook models.

-Finally, if need a top of the line display and great performance all wrapped up in a sleek laptop – Dell XPS 15 should catch your attention.
+Finally, if need a top of the line display and great performance all wrapped up in a sleek laptop – Dell M5510 should catch your attention.

-Just as any other laptop on the list, it delivers the computational power that’s needed for uninterrupted work with Revit.
+Just as any other laptop on the list, it delivers the computational power that’s needed for uninterrupted work with Revit, especially the GPU which is made for running huge projects without crashing.
 It also has a large and very fast 500 GB PCI-Express SSD.

 I’m glad you managed to reach this closing section of the article.
 As a bonus, I’m giving out this laptop comparison spreadsheet including laptops in this article and many others that didn’t make it!

 I hope this article helped you to find the best laptop for Revit.
 Don’t forget to share it with your colleagues and drop a comment down below if you have any suggestions or questions!